-The first official sequel to Final Fantasy Tactics was helmed by a very different team from the first (Yasumi Matsuno returned, though as the project's producer this time rather than writer/director), and was controversially made for a younger audience, with more cartoonish visuals and the grim tone of the original mostly absent.
+The first official sequel to Final Fantasy Tactics was helmed by a very different team from the first (Yasumi Matsuno returned, though as the project's producer rather than writer/director), and was controversially made for a younger audience, with more cartoonish visuals and the grim tone of the original mostly absent.
 But does Tactics Advance prove to be a worthwhile return to Ivalice, or is this just a misstep for a sequel to a Playstation 1 classic?

 Final Fantasy Tactics was a big hit on the Playstation 1, taking the innovative class system of Final Fantasy and combining it with the complex and challenging turn-based strategy gameplay of Tactics Ogre, as well as a grim storyline on the backdrop of a country torn apart by war and famine.
 It is still a favorite of many to this day, myself included; in fact, I consider it to be the single best game to ever bear the Final Fantasy moniker.